 I am not a TA at the moment, but may teach in the future.
 How can I improve my English?

 Do not wait until you are appointed a TA or are offered an assistantship to take the SPEAK test and work on your English.
 The sooner you start, the easier it will be to make progress.
 Try to interact with colleagues and classmates in English as much as possible, read in English and attend activities where you have to speak English.
+You may also attend the free workshops offered by the EAP Program.
 If you can, take one of the EAP classes.